bcronje/docs/docs/setup/linux.md

     > **Note:** Enclave does not backup a system's private keys.
 Lost or deleted private keys are not recoverable.
 If a system's configuration and private keys are lost, to use that system with Enclave again it must be re-enrolled.

+=== "Fedora / CentOS 8 / RHEL 8"

+    Remove the Enclave package while leaving configuration files on the system.

+        sudo dnf remove enclave

+    > **Note:** Enclave does not backup a system's private keys.
+Lost or deleted private keys are not recoverable.
+If a system's configuration and private keys are lost, to use that system with Enclave again it must be re-enrolled.

+=== "CentOS 7 / RHEL 7"

+    Remove the Enclave package while leaving configuration files on the system.

+        sudo yum remove enclave

+    > **Note:** Enclave does not backup a system's private keys.
+Lost or deleted private keys are not recoverable.
+If a system's configuration and private keys are lost, to use that system with Enclave again it must be re-enrolled.

+=== "OpenSUSE / SLES"

+    Remove the Enclave package while leaving configuration files on the system.

+        sudo zypper remove enclave

+    > **Note:** Enclave does not backup a system's private keys.
+Lost or deleted private keys are not recoverable.
+If a system's configuration and private keys are lost, to use that system with Enclave again it must be re-enrolled.

 ## What to do if the install fails

 If an install goes horribly wrong or is interrupted, try re-running the Enclave `setup.sh` script to restart the process.
 If your installation fails and you are unable to resolve the problem by retrying, please contact <a href="mailto:support@enclave.io">support@enclave.io</a>.